abertschi/abertschi.ch/hugo/content/blog/2022-08_overengineering_blog.md

 SOME THINGS TO DO ON THIS SITE:
 - SEND ME A POSTCARD
 - READ MY BLOG
-- REACH OUT TO ME AT SAYHI@ABERTSCHI.CH
+- REACH OUT TO ME AT SAYHI at ABERTSCHI.CH
 - BROWSE MY CV
 - FOLLOW ME ON GITHUB OR TWITTER